iterative/ldb-resources/documentation/Command-summary.md

 A script intended for use by `--pipe` should expect a json array via stdin where each item is three element array in the form `[data_object_hash, data_object_path, annotation_path]`.
 LDB will instantiate the dataset in a temporary location, so the data object and annotation paths will point to files in this location.
 The script should then provide its filtered results as a series of data object hashes separated by new lines.
 This could be any type of sort or filter operation.

-Here is a simple example of a python script that reverses the order if items in a dataset:
+Here is a simple example of a python script that reverses the order of items in a dataset:

 ```python3
 import json